AnirudhTiwari/NML-DIP/README.md

 # ProteinDomainIdentificationAlgorithm
-Algorithm developed by me (Anirudh Tiwari) and Dr. Nita Parekh for finding Structural Domains in Proteins.
-This is done as part of MS by Research main project at CCNSB, IIIT Hyderabad.
+Algorithm developed by Anirudh Tiwari and Dr. Nita Parekh for finding Structural Domains in Proteins.
+This is done by Anirudh Tiwari as part of MS by Research main project at CCNSB, IIIT Hyderabad under the guidance of Dr. Nita Parekh.

 ## Prequisites To Run The Algorithm
 1. Python 2.7 or Python 3.x; Download & Install from [here](https://www.python.org/downloads/).
-2. scikit learn module; the Scikit module can be installed using Pip, install Pip from [here](https://pip.pypa.io/en/stable/installing/).
+2. Scikit-learn module; the Scikit-learn module can be installed using Pip, install Pip from [here](https://pip.pypa.io/en/stable/installing/).
 3. Git; Download and install Git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-There are two versions of the algorithm hosted on two separate branches of this repository, the details of which are as follows:
+There are two versions of the algorithm hosted on two separate branches of this repository.
+The code hosted on the *master* branch is to be used to reproduce the results on the 4 test datasets (details below).
+The code hosted on the *pdbTestBranch* can be used to test the algorithm on any PDB(s).

+The details of how to execute the code on the master branch can be found below.
+For details on how to run the code on the *pdbTestBranch*, read the README present on the corresponding branch.

 ## Branch: Master; Code to run on 4 test datasets ##
 The code hosted on this branch this branch is to reproduce the results that we have presented in the paper on the four datasets, namely, **benchmark_2**, **benchmark_3**, **ASTRAL SCOP 30** & **NR_Dataset**.
 Follow the steps below on shell/Powershell/Terminal to execute the code: